Futures dip as chip stocks drag, Fed rate decision awaited

 [to top of second column]

-Traders work on the floor of the New York Stock Exchange (NYSE) in New York City, U.S., April 1, 2024.
+A trader works inside a booth, as screens display a news conference by Federal Reserve Board Chairman Jerome Powell following the Fed rate announcement, on the floor of the New York Stock Exchange (NYSE) in New York City, U.S., July 26, 2023.
 REUTERS/Brendan McDermid/File Photo

-(Reporting by Shashwat Chauhan and Shristi Achar A in Bengaluru; Editing by Sherry Jacob-Phillips and Maju Samuel)
+(Reporting by Shristi Achar A and Shashwat Chauhan in Bengaluru; Editing by Devika Syamnath)

 [© 2024 Thomson Reuters.
 All rights reserved.]